 Car Submerged in Water

 If you are in a vehicle that is careening into the water, the best idea is to remain calm and try to get out of the car as soon as you hit the water.
 You’ll be able to escape via the window or by simply opening the door for a few seconds (or potentially longer) before the car sinks.
-However, if you are unable to escape easily try to remain calm and locate an air bubble trapped in the car.
+However, if you are unable to escape try to remain calm and locate a trapped air bubble.

 Trapped Underwater